< Back to List

 Definition: Fundamental ignorance or spiritual blindness; the root cause of suffering and misperception.

-Insights: Avidya is the fundamental ignorance that veils our true nature.
-It is the root of all suffering and the primary klesa that distorts perception and binds us to the cycle of birth and death.
+Insights: Avidya is the fundamental ignorance that obscures our true nature.
+It is the root of all suffering and the primary klesha, distorting perception and binding us to the cycle of birth and death.

 Related Sutras